Amphotericin B liposomal

-Since amphotericin B liposomal is usually given while you are in the hospital, you are not likely to miss a dose.
+If amphotericin B liposomal is given while you are in the hospital, you are not likely to miss a dose.

-If you are receiving amphotericin B liposomal in an outpatient clinic, call your doctor if you will miss an appointment for your amphotericin B liposomal injection.
+If you are receiving this medicine in an outpatient clinic, call your doctor for instructions if you miss an appointment for your amphotericin B liposomal injection.